gracecummings/ZpAnomalonAnalysisUproot/README.md

 inputs  = glob.glob("../dataHandling/"+year+"/"+samp+"*.root")
 ```

 in ```runTopiary.py``` to the correct path on your machine.
+If the source ROOT file is in the executable directory, and no TChaining is needed, you can also just pass the entire name of the ROOT file directly.
 An example executable command to produce a topiary is:

 ```bash
 python runTopiary.py -s Fall17.DYJetsToLL_M-50_HT-800to1200_TuneCP5_13TeV-madgraphMLM-pythia8 -c mumu